-Mabel Keaton Staupers : An Advocate for Fighting Racial Prejudice in Nursing
+Mabel Keaton Staupers Biography: An Advocate For Fighting Racial Prejudice In Nursing

 2020 has been named the Year of the Nurse and Midwife by the World Health Organization.
 To celebrate, every month we're highlighting a nurse who has helped change the world.